Ivy-Apps/android-guidebook/navigation/README.md

 }
 ```

 A Screen something that has a compsable that renders UI content on the device's screen.
+So far, so good!

+In most apps, the user should be able to navigate back-and-forth between Screens but let's formally define what a simple navigation should be able to do.